By Glenda McCarthy

 It’s not every day a post-secondary student gets the opportunity to work on a project from concept to completion, but for College of the North Atlantic (CNA) graduate Scott Glasgo, that’s exactly what happened.

 Scott, who is from Calgary, Alberta, went back to school after an injury took him away from a successful job in the metal fabrication industry.
 He completed a Computer Aided Drafting (CAD) diploma in Vancouver, but wanted to get a leg up over the competition.
 That decision led him to enroll in CNA’s Mechanical Engineering Technology (Manufacturing) Co-op program.

-“I was looking at the jobs and most were quite a bit more specialities.
+“I was looking at the jobs and most required quite a bit more training than I had.
 You can do all the CAD drawings in the world, but if you are doing CAD drawings for a civil firm, they want you to have a civil technician designation, or for an architectural firm they want architectural technologists because they have more depth to the job.”

 He, along with his wife and daughter, made the decision to relocate to St. John’s, NL, where Scott enrolled in CNA’s Mechanical Engineering Technology (Manufacturing) Co-op program to supplement his previous diploma.

 It was here that he learned about the college’s Industry Engagement Unit (IEU), which helps small businesses throughout the province succeed in a growing marketplace.
 The IEU engages experts from CNA’s faculty and staff, as well as students and graduates from engineering technology programs.
 It pairs experts with rural businesses that need help with the development and implementation of products, process and organizational innovations.

 IEU coordinator John O’Leary says Scott’s skillset meshed perfectly with what they do.